Room: H312Telephone: 02476 5 23428

 - The Meaning of Signs: Diagnosing the French Pox in Early Modern Augsburg’, Bulletin of the History of Medicine, 80, 4 (2006): 617-647

 - I am happy to supervise postgraduate research topics broadly concerned with medicine and science from 1500-early 20th century.
-More specifically I am interested in projects related to the history of science/medicine and visual culture, the history of disease and epidemics, public health, and the history of epistemology.
-Some of my recent and current PhD projects are listed below:
+More specifically, I am interested in projects related to the history of science/medicine and visual and material culture, the history of disease and epidemics.
+I also happy to supervise students with an interest in theory and historiography.